Yomawari: Midnight Shadows: Gameplay

 Players explore a town at night in order to bring the two girls back together and find the way home.
 The only source of light is a flashlight.
 While exploring, the player finds items and strange 'spirits', who are lurking in various places such as shades of mountains, street corners, and below a street light, and sometimes attack the player.
 When a spirit is around, the girl's heartbeat will increase.
 Since the girls cannot fight, the player has to find ways to overcome the spirits, for example by running away, hiding, or using an item.
 Since each spirit has its own characteristics, the best method to use differs per spirit.
 Players can push large objects, such as wooden boxes, in order to create stepping stones, which enables the player to get past blockades.
 As the story progresses, the player finds charm-like items, called 'Omamori', which have an influence on the stats of the girls, such as making stamina harder to reduce, or increasing the girls' run speed.

 Reception

-Yomawari: Midnight Shadows received "generally favorable" reviews according to review aggregator Metacritic.
+The PlayStation 4 and PlayStation Vita versions received "generally favorable reviews" according to the review aggregation website Metacritic.
+In Japan, Famitsu gave them each a score of one eight, one seven, and two eights for a total of 31 out of 40.